 Cuba scams we personally experienced

 We spent two days in the same casa – trying to sleep off whatever we’d caught, not to much avail.
-The casa owner – our “Casa Mama” as we nicknamed her, was an absolute gem.
+This casa owner was an absolute gem, one of the kindest people I’ve met while travelling.

 Every few hours she’d knock on our door, armed with a tray of chicken soup.
 Exactly what you want when you’re ill and I consumed each bowl gratefully.

-The third day in Trinidad saw us moving to yet another casa.
+The third day in Trinidad saw us moving on.
 It was with a rather sad farewell that we hugged her goodbye and moved on to our next casa.
-This was around the time where I started to view the country in a different light.
+This was around the time where things started really going downhill.

 This is an obvious one for anyone who travels a lot, but duh – I should have asked for the price before getting in the car.
 It’s something I usually do and would have, had I been in my right mind.